Common Engineering Job Interview Questions

-The following job interview questions are those often posed to engineers.
-They vary based on whether you are applying for a position as an electrical, mechanical, computer, civil, or other type of engineer.
+If you are an engineer applying for a job, the questions posed during an interview may vary based on whether you are applying for a position as an electrical, mechanical, computer, civil, or other type of engineer.

 - Tell me about the most challenging engineering project that you have been involved with during the past year.